-Cheryl Fitzgerald has recently graduated with her Master’s in Public Health, and is looking for a career that will let her use her writing abilities.
-She is considering PhD programs, and is interested in the ways societal aspects such as history, politics, and education impact health.
+Cheryl Fitzgerald is a Master’s in Public Health graduate seeking a career that will allow her to use her writing skills.
+Currently considering PhD programs, she is interested in how history, politics, and education create an impact on public health.